 "So excited and passionated to form holistic gardens by using sacred geometry in conjunction with the frequency the nature has to offer in all its forms"

-By expertise of choosing the plants organic material; right energy, vibrations, colour palette, light, sound, variety of shapes and delightful fragrance!
+By expertise of choosing the plant's organic material; right energy, vibrations, color palette, light, sound, variety of shapes, and delightful fragrance!

 Don’t hesitate to get in touch with any of your questions or special requests.